AlexJReid/blog/content/posts/tinyblok/index.md

 ![Device log on the left, monoblok subscriber on the right](monitor.png)

+## Shared kernel, two backends

+The thing that makes the two-implementation story tolerable is that the ops themselves aren't duplicated. `deadband`, `moving-avg`, `rising-edge`, `throttle`, and friends live in a small kernel that both monoblok and tinyblok call into.
+Monoblok walks the parsed tree at runtime and calls the kernel; tinyblok's codegen emits straight-line Zig that calls the same kernel.
+The DSL has one implementation of what each op _means_; the two backends just differ on how they get there.

+This keeps the cost of new ops bearable.
+Adding one is: write the op in the shared kernel, teach the runtime walker to dispatch to it (monoblok), teach the codegen to emit a call to it (tinyblok).
+Two light touches, not two parallel implementations to keep in sync.

+## Drivers are just functions

+A `pump` form points at a function; that's the entire driver contract.
+Codegen turns it into an `extern fn` declaration on the Zig side and an entry in a static table the C side reads.
+Either language can satisfy the contract, so an IDF-touching sensor is a C function and a pure-compute source is an exported Zig function with `callconv(.c)`.
+Adding a sensor is one function and one line of patchbay.

+The C side wires that table into IDF's native event loop: each pump gets an `esp_timer` armed at its `:hz`, the timer posts onto a private `esp_event` base, and a single handler dispatches back into Zig.
+Sample read, format, rule eval all run on the event task; the main Zig loop only drains the network.

+Only polled drivers exist today.
+The interesting follow-on is push-style drivers (GPIO ISRs, UART RX) under a `pump` form with no `:hz`, registering their own event ids on the same base.
+From the patchbay's perspective an interrupt-driven sensor looks identical to a polled one, which is the bit I want.

+## The TX ring and what gets dropped

+`publish!` doesn't write to the socket; it enqueues into a small ring (8 KB, ≈256 messages at typical sizes) which the main loop drains via non-blocking `send()`.
+When the broker is slow or Wi-Fi is retransmitting, the ring drops the _oldest_ records rather than stalling the rule loop.
+Newest-wins is the right default for telemetry: when the link comes back you want recent state, not a faithful replay of half an hour ago.

+The cases where age _does_ matter, like a remote sensor on a flaky link where every reading counts, want a different policy: spool overflow to LittleFS and flush on reconnect.
+That's a sensible next addition, paired with a producer-side `X-Measured-At` header so a catch-up burst is distinguishable from live data downstream.

 ## Challenges so far

 **More C than planned.** ESP-IDF macros don't translate: `ESP_ERROR_CHECK`, `WIFI_INIT_CONFIG_DEFAULT`, `IPSTR`/`IP2STR`, FreeRTOS event-group bits. `@cImport` chokes on most of them, and the rest you'd want to wrap by hand anyway.
 Faster to keep the IDF surface in C and reserve Zig for the hot path.

-**The patchbay can't be ported, only re-implemented.** Monoblok walks a parsed s-expr tree at runtime with a per-message arena.
-On a chip with a few hundred KB of RAM that's a non-starter.
-So `tools/gen.py` compiles `patchbay.edn` to straight-line Zig with statically-allocated state slots ahead of build.
-Same DSL, two implementations; possibly something to share later, but the forms are simple enough that two backends isn't yet painful.

 **The C NATS client is hand-rolled.** The obvious off-the-shelf options didn't fit.
-Synadia's [nats.c](https://github.com/nats-io/nats.c) is a good library on a desktop, but it pulls in pthreads, a thread pool, and TLS through linking OpenSSL, none of which is a good match in a microcontroller context where the NATS client is one of several tasks sharing 320 KB of RAM.
+Synadia's [nats.c](https://github.com/nats-io/nats.c) is a good library on a server or full client, but it pulls in pthreads, a thread pool, and TLS through linking OpenSSL, none of which is a good match in a microcontroller context where the NATS client is one of several tasks sharing 320 KB of RAM.
 Same story for [nats.zig](https://github.com/nats-io/nats.zig) which assumes `std.Io.Threaded` and `std.crypto.tls`, neither of which exist here either.
 So, a small bespoke client it is: this is the beauty of the NATS protocol: the wire format is so simple you can implement the publish-only subset in a small amount of C and have it talk to a real broker.
 TLS and auth is a problem for another day, but doable.

-**The temperature sensor quantises to 1 °C.** Polling faster than 1 Hz just gives you duplicates.
+**The temperature sensor quantizes to 1 °C.** Polling faster than 1 Hz just gives you duplicates.
+Ironically quantization is already in place.
 A good early reminder that on-device, the sensor is usually the bottleneck, not the code.

 A Python script runs as a CMake step before the Zig static lib is built, turning `patchbay.edn` into `main/rules.zig` automatically on every `make build`.
 The Zig-flavoured alternative would be a `comptime` EDN parser or Zig-based executable; instead a small Python script is boring and produces a `.zig` file you can read.
 Python was the right move.
 What's next?
 Doing something more interesting than forwarding temperature and Wi-Fi RSSI.

-The most satisfying bit: drop in a `patchbay.edn`, run `make build flash`, and it's running.
+The most satisfying bit: run `make build flash`, and it's running.
 From then on every time the board sees power it's on Wi-Fi, talking to the broker, and publishing conditioned data in a couple of seconds.

 Code is at [github.com/lexvicacom/tinyblok](https://github.com/lexvicacom/tinyblok); expect more than a few rough edges.